autogluon/autogluon/docs/tutorials/multimodal/efficient_finetuning_basic.md

               })
 ```

 The fraction of the tunable parameters is around **0.5%** of all parameters.
-Actually, the model can still achieve good performance on the test sets (even in the cross-lingual transfer setting).
+Actually, the model trained purely on English data can achieve good performance
+on the test sets, even on the German / Japanese test set.
 It obtained **comparable results** as full-finetuning as in :ref:`sec_automm_textprediction_multilingual`.

 ```{.python .input}